frejfrej/pr-tree/README.md

 * Displays a link to related issues
 * Displays the status of the pull requests alongside the status of related issues
 * Provides initial warnings
-  * if the pull request was approved by everyone
+  * If the pull request was approved by everyone
-  * if the pull request is open but related issues are closed or in review
+  * If the pull request is open but related issues are closed or in review
 * Provides an author filter
   * filters pull requests of selected author
   * highlights in red those where an effort is expected